 In August 2016, the MDEQ sent us a Notice of Potential Liability and Request for Remedial Action regarding the Helena site.
 In October 2019, we submitted a third revised Remedial Investigation Work Plan (RIWP) for the Helena site addressing MDEQ comments.
-The MDEQ approved the RIWP in March 2020 and we expect work at the Helena site to be ongoing in 2020.
+The MDEQ approved the RIWP in March 2020 and we expect work at the Helena site to continue through 2020 and into 2021.

 MDEQ has indicated it expects to proceed in listing the Missoula site as a Montana superfund site.
 After researching historical ownership we have identified another potentially responsible party with whom we have entered into an agreement allocating third-party costs to be incurred in addressing the site.
-The other party is assuming the lead role at the site.
+The other party is assuming the lead role at the site and has expressed its intent to pursue a voluntary remediation at the Missoula site.
 At this time, we cannot estimate with a reasonable degree of certainty the nature and timing of risk-based remedial action, if any, at the Missoula site.